 {% endarchiveParams %}

 In addition to being displayed on the detail page, the powerful application of custom fields is reflected in the filtering function on the list page, which can greatly improve the efficiency of users searching for content.
-Anqi CMS providesarchiveFiltersandarchiveListThe combination of tags usage.
+Anqi CMS provides this forarchiveFiltersandarchiveListLabel combinations are used.

-archiveFiltersTags are used to generate the front-end filtering condition interface, such as dropdown boxes, checkbox groups, etc.It will automatically generate corresponding filter options and their links based on the custom fields that are allowed to be filtered as defined in your content model.
+archiveFiltersTags are used to generate the front-end filtering condition interface, such as drop-down boxes, checkbox groups, and so on.It will automatically generate corresponding filter options and links based on the custom fields defined in your content model.

 <div>